dwp/cinema-tickets/README.md

 If I undertook this test again, the main thing I would have changed is my error handling.
 This would have been a good use case for middleware in validating every request.
 As I developed this quickly and with only one relevant route (not counting the `/healthcheck` route) I developed the validation (which throws the errors) as a helper function and have not had time to refactor.

 I have also been inconsistent in adding validation to my `calculateSeatsToReserve` and `calculateTotalPayment` helper functions.
 In theory no invalid requests should make it to these functions so instead of half testing for invalid requests in one function, and not at all in another, I would have had faith in my initial validation and not validated in subsequent helpers as it add unneccesary bulk to the code, especially the test code, and is covered by e2e tests anyway.

+### Logging

+I would probably have used a third party logger like [bunyan](https://github.com/trentm/node-bunyan) instead of hijacking `console` for my logging!

 ### Alternative proposal